How are tax credits different from tax deductions? A CFP® offers insights getting the most back from your tax return.

 - The IRS says “you may be able to take a credit of 30 percent of your costs of qualified solar electric property, solar water heating property, small wind energy property, geothermal heat pump property, and fuel cell property.”

-- You may also be able to take a credit for other energy improvements that you make to your house.
+- You may also be able to take a credit for solar energy improvements that you make to your house.
 The credit has some limits, though.
-Installations of insulation, exterior windows and skylights, exterior doors, and certain HVAC systems like water heaters and central air conditioning systems may qualify.
+Costs for solar electric and solar water heating systems may qualify.

 Aren’t tax deductions and credits exciting?
 Trust me, even though they seem really complicated and have tons of rules, you’ll be pumped when you realize that you qualify.
 Re-read my list and see if any of the situations apply to you.
 Then, check through your tax return to see if any were included.
 If they are, give yourself, your online tax service, or your CPA a pat on the back.
 If they aren’t, do a bit more research to see if you qualify.
 If you think one was missed, you can typically go back and amend your return.
 I had to redo mine once.
 I’ll share the story next time.